rajiknows/rajiknows/README.md

 - 👋 Hi, I’m @rajiknows
-- 👀 I’m interested in Web3 , Cloud and AI technologies.
-- 🌱 I’m currently learning web-development using MERN stack.
+- 👀 I code fullstack apps , python games, blockchain stuffs, and a lot of weird nerdy shit.
 - 💞️ I’m looking to collaborate on Open Source projects.
 - 📫 How to reach me ...